denerose/AdventOfCode2024/README.md

 - Task 1: 228410028
 - Task 2:

-For some reason my regex and scanner combo skills failed me today and I spent hours fluffing about to get the input file parsed.
+For some reason my regex and scanner combo skills failed me today and I spent hours fluffing about to get the input file parsed and ended up just substring and splitting it in the end.

 #### Day 15
 - Task 1: